major/resume/README.md

 [Look no further](http://thesocialnerd.com).
 (Please don't take anything there seriously, though.) ;)

 #### I have more questions for you.
-Find me on [Twitter](http://twitter.com/rackerhacker) or on Freenode IRC as rackerhacker.
+Find me on [Twitter](http://twitter.com/rackerhacker) or on Freenode IRC as mhayden.